SCIN01: Secondary School Scientific Project

-Science & Innovation Competition for Transition Year Students
+Science & Innovation Competition for TY Students (3)

-Are you a Transition Year student with a passion for science and innovation?
+Are you a secondary school student with a passion for science and innovation?
 Do you have creative ideas that could help shape the future of agriculture?
 If so — we want to hear from you!

 🧠 Competition Details

-- Objective: Inspire TY students to explore scientific research and create innovative solutions that enhance agricultural practices.
+• Objective: Inspire Secondary schold students to explore scientific research and create innovative solutions that enhance agricultural practices.

 📝 How to Enter, Entry Fee & Submission